dorisep/meta_dashboard/README.md

 - add visualizations
     - handle variations caused by filters on data
-        - assigning colors when amount and types of bins vary
+        - assigning colors when amount and types of bins vary - complete
-        - switching to regular bar chart when selecting one year or score bins
+        - switching to regular bar chart when selecting one year
-            - xticks = bins(date) or years(meta_score)
+            - xticks = bins(date)
         -

 - add features to search